Classes with a picture icon have images on the class detail page

 6222 Intermediate Stitch Pattern Savvy: Adding flavor to Plain Vanilla Knits

 Learn to add extra flavor to your favorite, go-to, "plain vanilla" patterns.
 So many of us gravitate to the patterns that we love and knit them again and again.
 Sometimes it's because these knits are easy, fit well, or just because we love them and want them in every color.
-In this class, you'll learn how to add your own style without having to change the basic structures.
+Learn how to add your own style without having to change the basic structures.
 See how to add all-over texture, a centered motif, or a textured panel down front, back, and sleeves.

 Saturday 9:00 am - 12:00 pm SOLD OUT